 - a limit on the normal working hours of night workers to an average eight hours in any 24-hour period, and an entitlement for night workers to receive regular health assessments.

-There are special regulations for young workers, which restrict their working hours to eight hours per day and 40 hours per week.
-The rest break is 30 minutes if their work last more than four and a half hours.
+There are special regulations for young workers, which restrict their working hours to 8 hours per day and 40 hours per week.
+The rest break is 30 minutes if their work lasts more than 4.5 hours.
 They are also entitled to two days off each week.

 Any proposals to change patterns of working are best carried out in a consultative way, explaining the reasons behind such a move and the benefits which may accrue to both the organisation and worker.